-A Supervisory Committee (minimum three faculty members) is required for all PhD students and:
+A Supervisory Committee (Consists of primary supervisor and at least 2 other committee members) is required for all PhD students and:

-- i. must be established by the supervisor(s) within 6 months of the student's arrival and its membership should immediately be communicated to the CHBE Grad Office. - ii. must consist of the student's supervisor(s) plus at least two other members: - one Chemical and Biological Engineering faculty
+- i. must be established by the supervisor(s) within 6 months of the student's arrival and its membership should immediately be communicated to the CHBE Grad Office. - ii. must consist of the student's supervisor(s) plus at least two other members: - one Chemical and Biological Engineering faculty - one faculty member with suitable expertise from a different UBC unit, or external to UBC with approval from G+PS.

-- one faculty member with suitable expertise from a different UBC unit, or external to UBC with approval from G+PS. - iii. is to assist the student in developing an appropriate program of study, to provide advice on matters relating to the thesis research, to review periodically the progress of the thesis and to take part in the student's comprehensive research proposal and thesis examinations. - iv. must meet with the student at 6- to at most 12-month intervals at the request of the student or supervisor(s).
+- iii. is to assist the student in developing an appropriate program of study, to provide advice on matters relating to the thesis research, to review periodically the progress of the thesis and to take part in the student's comprehensive research proposal and thesis examinations. - iv. must meet with the student at 6- to at most 12-month intervals at the request of the student or supervisor(s).
 Committee meeting dates are entered in the Annual Progress Report by the student and are approved by the supervisor(s) prior to submission of the completed Progress Report on an annual basis.